Maliha Shirzad, Year 2

-Many girls like me still have no access to higher education, so I feel very lucky that I got the Farkhunda Trust scholarship.
+Many girls like me still have no access to higher education, so I feel very lucky that I got the Rahela Trust scholarship.
 I come from a family that has no breadwinner as my father is very sick and had already had two heart operations.
 I have four brothers, but all of them are married and have their own life, so it is difficult for them to constantly help us as well.

 I want to work hard and be at the top of my class and I will also try to help other girls in our university.
-I would love to be mentor and will see the Farkhunda Trust group members as a peer group for support.
+I would love to be mentor and will see the Rahela Trust group members as a peer group for support.
 My commitment is not only to myself, but to also help society change its negative behaviors towards women.

 Benewah University, Student of Computer Science